ManuelBaeta/AdidasChallengeAll/readme.md

 default   *        virtualbox   Running   tcp://192.168.99.100:2376           v17.10.0-ce
 ```

-EurekaServer will be reachable on http://192.168.99.100:8761 showing 4 connected applications: ROUTES-SECURETOKEN-SERVICE, ROUTES-OPTIMIZER-SERVICE, ROUTES-STORE-SERVICE and ZUUL-EDGE-ROUTER
+* If you are using Dockers ToolBox, then EurekaServer will be reachable on http://192.168.99.100:8761 showing 4 connected applications: ROUTES-SECURETOKEN-SERVICE, ROUTES-OPTIMIZER-SERVICE, ROUTES-STORE-SERVICE and ZUUL-EDGE-ROUTER
+* For the rest of Dockers versions: EurekaServer will be reachable on http://localhost:8761

 I have included 2 POSTMAN collections on AdidasChallengeAll folder:
-###Fill_Routes.postman_collection_v2.json: to add a set of routes
+### Fill_Routes.postman_collection_v2.json: to add a set of routes
 * First it calls to authorization server to get a token to http://192.168.99.100:9505/oauth/token?grant_type=password&username=admin.admin&password=admin .
 It uses Http Basic security containing clientId and secret by means of Header Authorization: Basic base64enc(RouteSystemClient:XY7kmzoNzl100)
   It contains a post-request script to set received token as an environmental variable.

 * Then It calls several  times to http://192.168.99.100:9100/routes-store-service/api/route to define several routes (simple scenario with 4 cities ZAR, MAD, GUA, BAR) with Header Authorization: Bearer {{token}}

-###Store.Route.Service.postman_collection_v2.json:
+### Store.Route.Service.postman_collection_v2.json:
 It contains 5 calls:
 * Add route: http://192.168.99.100:9100/routes-store-service/api/route to test adding routes on Routes.Store.Service with Header Authorization: Bearer {{token}}
 * Get routes: http://192.168.99.100:9100/routes-store-service/api/route to test routes retrieval on Routes.Store.Service with Header Authorization: Bearer {{token}}